Surprising Dog Facts: Senses, Behavior, and World Records

 All Dogs Can Be Winners

 A well-trained dog is a great pet and a great friend.
-Reading dog statistics and achievement records is interesting, but dog owners know that their pet doesn’t need to set a world record in order to be a top dog!
+Reading about statistics and achievement records is interesting, but dog owners know that their pet doesn’t need to set a world record in order to be a top dog.
+In some cases, winning a world record may not be desirable, depending on the nature of the award.
+Dogs are interesting and impressive animals that can be affectionate and wonderful members of the family.

 © 2011 Linda Crampton